MicrosoftDocs/sdk-api/sdk-api-src/content/mswmdm/nn-mswmdm-imdspenumstorage.md

 The <b>IMDSPEnumStorage</b> interface is used to enumerate the storage media on a device.
-For more information on the standard implementation of enumeration interfaces, see the Microsoft COM documentation, available at the <a href="http://go.microsoft.com/fwlink/p/?linkid=3282">Microsoft Web site</a>.
+For more information on the standard implementation of enumeration interfaces, see the Microsoft COM documentation, available at the Microsoft Web site.
 The storage media on a device are organized in a hierarchical manner similar to disk drives on a computer.

 When accessed from the <a href="https://docs.microsoft.com/windows/desktop/api/mswmdm/nf-mswmdm-imdspdevice-enumstorage">IMDSPDevice::EnumStorage</a> method, this interface enumerates the individual storage media on the device in the same way that you would see the individual disk drives on a computer.